hoangduytran/blender-manual/manual/modeling/geometry_nodes/instances/instance_on_points.rst

       and *Scale* inputs, but it will *also* be transformed based on the parent instances.

 Selection
    Whether to instance on each point.
-True values mean the an instance will be generated on the point, false values mean the point will be skipped.
+True values mean an instance will be generated on the point, false values mean the point will be skipped.

 Instance